 - (a) The maximum neutron multiplication during the irradiation history; or - (b) A conservative estimate of the neutron multiplication for the package assessments.
-After irradiation but prior to shipment, a measurement shall be performed to confirm the conservatism of the isotopic composition.

-6.4.11.5 The package, after being subjected to the tests specified in 6.4.15, must prevent the entry of a 10 cm cube.
+After irradiation but prior to shipment, a measurement shall be performed to confirm the conservatism of the isotopic composition. - 6.4.11.5 The package, after being subjected to the tests specified in 6.4.15, shall: - (a) Preserve the minimum overall outside dimensions of the package to at least 10 cm; and - (b) Prevent the entry of a 10 cm cube.